Terry Kath: Early career

 Terry Kath joined his first semi-professional band, The Mystics, in 1963, moving to Jimmy Rice and the Gentlemen in 1965.
 He then played bass in a road band called Jimmy Ford and the Executives.
 Considered to be the bandleader, Kath guided the band's musical direction.
 Ford was the trumpeter, Walter Parazaider played saxophone and other wind instruments, and Danny Seraphine later became the drummer.
-Kath became close friends with Seraphine as they formed the rhythm section, as well as with Parazaider.
+Kath became close friends with Seraphine and Parazaider.
 The three musicians regularly socialized outside of the band.
 They were fired from the group, which wanted to merge with another band, Little Artie and the Pharaohs, while leader and guitarist Mike Sistack explained that "it's just business."

 In 1966, Kath joined a cover band called the Missing Links, taking Parazaider and Seraphine with him, and started playing clubs and ballrooms in Chicago on a regular basis.
 Parazaider's friend at De Paul University, trumpeter Lee Loughnane, also sat in with the band from time to time.
 Kath's compatriot James William Guercio (who later became Chicago's producer) was lead guitarist in one of two road bands performing on The Dick Clark Show with the Missing Links.
 Kath received an offer from Guercio to play bass for the Illinois Speed Press and move to Los Angeles, but declined as he considered the guitar his main instrument and wanted to sing lead.
 He stayed with Parazaider, Seraphine, and Loughnane instead, who quickly recruited trombonist James Pankow from De Paul and vocalist/keyboardist Robert Lamm.
 Kath sang the lower range of lead vocals in the group in a style reminiscent of Ray Charles.
 The group practiced at Parazaider's parents' basement and changed its name to The Big Thing.
 With the addition of singer and bassist Peter Cetera of The Exceptions, they moved to Los Angeles and signed with Columbia Records, renaming the band Chicago Transit Authority.
 The real Chicago Transit Authority objected to the band's use of the name so in mid-1969 the name was shortened to Chicago.